Learn how to make a peanut-free dessert that will put a smile on any child's face—no matter what type of food allergy they experience.

 The recipe contains walnuts, but you don’t have to add them to your ingredients if your kids can’t have any nuts.
 It is so healthy with quinoa, bananas, rice flour, and apple.
 It is so much fun to make.

 I find it interesting that the recipe calls for blond cane sugar.
 Blond cane sugar is considered to be healthier than regular sugar.

-These treats are totally raw and are fun to make.
+These treats are raw and are fun to make.
 They are crazy delicious because the recipe directions are so easy to follow.
-You simply combine all the ingredients, spoon them out, roll them in walnuts and almond flakes.
+You combine all the ingredients, spoon them out, and roll them in walnuts and almond flakes.

-I had a creative mess on my hands but well worth the effort.
-They were a super hit my lastest get-together, and kids devour them.
+I had a creative mess on my hands, but it's well worth the effort.
+They were a huge hit at my last get-together, and the kids devoured them.

-I call this recipe a 5-star and peanut-free recipe because it is so creative.
-I had a great time making it.
-They are so rich, gooey, and great-tasting.
+I call this recipe a 5-star and peanut-free recipe because it is so creative, and I had a great time making them.
+The bars are rich, gooey, and great-tasting.
 They made our campfire sweet and fun without worrying about my son's allergies.